 How long have they been around?

-The duration that the operator has been doing business for is generally a good indicator of the operator's standing, although not full proof.
+The duration that the operator has been doing business for is generally a good indicator of the operator's standing, although not foolproof.
 Established operators that have been working in the African safari industry for years have the benefit of accumulated lessons and insights gained on the ground.
-If the safari company has been around since Livingstone first saw Vic Falls then they have more than likely embarked on their own safaris and stayed at the places they incorporate into their itineraries.
-If the operator has been running trips in specific regions for decades, then it's safe to say that they know how to travel there successfully.
+If the safari company has been around for a decade or two, then they have more than likely embarked on plenty of their own safaris and stayed at the places they incorporate into their itineraries.
+If the operator has been running trips in specific regions for many years, then it's safe to say that they know how to travel there successfully.

 Specific questions include: